dadi/web/README.md

 Partials are reusable template files that may be referenced from the main page templates.
 Partials may also contain *DustJS* code.

-Pages and partials have access to the data loaded in data sources and events.
+Pages and partials have access to the data loaded in datasources and events.

 ###### Error Pages